padrinobook/padrinobook/chapters/user_profile.md

 ```

-To test the private callback, we can use the [send method](http://ruby-doc.org/core-2.4.1/Object.html#method-i-send "send method") to create our `generate_authentity_token` callback:
+To test the callback, we can use the [send method](http://ruby-doc.org/core-2.4.1/Object.html#method-i-send "send method") to create our `generate_authentity_token` callback:

 ```ruby